Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Experiments

 \subsection{Implementation Details}

-\paragraph{Datasets.} In this paper, only the images from the validation set of ImageNet-1K~\cite{ImageNet} (50K images) are used for all training processes of the COLER model, with no manual annotations or any supervised pre-trained models employed in the training.
+\myparagraph{Datasets} In this paper, only the images from the train split of ImageNet-1K~\citep{ImageNet} (1.28M images) are used for all training processes of the COLER model, with no manual annotations or any supervised pre-trained models employed in the training. \textit{Due to limited computational resources, we use the ImageNet val split (50K images) to generate pseudo-labels in our ablation study, while keeping all other settings identical.} This variant is denoted as CutOnce* and COLER*.